oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 - Work quickly enough for end-users
 - Slow down attackers who gain access to your hashed passwords

-There may be no such thing as a "perfect" password hashing algorithm for all time though.
+There may be no such thing as a "perfect" password hashing algorithm for all time, though.
 As computing power increases and becomes cheaper, researchers will have to continue building stronger hashing algorithms.

 ## Using Hashed Passwords
 Now that you understand how to hash a password properly in Python, it's time to talk about how you'll actually use these hashed passwords.
 In practice, there are three typical workflows you might face when dealing with hashed passwords.